grantlemons/canvas-grading/README.md

 Usage: canvas-grading [OPTIONS] <ASSIGNMENT_ID> <COMMAND>

 Commands:
-  submissions  Download ungraded submissions and print the paths to standard output grade        Upload grades and comments from file count        Count the number of submissions meeting a requirement
+  debug        Read in a results file, parse it and output the result submissions  Download ungraded submissions and print the paths to standard output grade        Upload grades and comments from file count        Count the number of submissions meeting a requirement